Divyansh3021/Book-Summarizer/README.md

 ## Technologies Used
 1. Python
+2. PyTorch
+3. Transformers
-2. Streamlit
+4. Streamlit
-3. PyPDF2 (for PDF text extraction)
+5. PyPDF2 (for PDF text extraction)
-4. Your Summarization Library (imported as "index")
+6. Your Summarization Library (imported as "index")

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, please feel free to open an issue or a pull request.